• Skip to primary navigation

 Soft and Chewy Chocolate Chip Cookies

-These are the best thick and chewy chocolate chip cookies in the world.
+These are the best soft and chewy classic chocolate chip cookies.
 They are super soft, fluffy, and thick with a subtle caramel flavor.
 Warm from the oven, they will melt in your mouth.
-This a simple recipe with exceptional results!
+This is a simple recipe with exceptional results!

 Soft, Chewy and Thick Chocolate Chip Cookies